bhavy-sharma/upi-qr-doot/README.md

-Hi this is Bhavy Sharma
+Hi this is Bhavy Sharma,